krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 So the second application is slower every third request, and the third application is slower every fourth request.
-That means that every twelfth request we are slower in both of them.
+That means that for every twelfth request, we are slower in both of them.

-I strongly believe that contextual profiling is the future in that area.
+I firmly believe that contextual profiling is the future in that area.
 Everything you see here should be taken with a grain of
 salt.
 My Spring integration and my JFR viewer are far away from something professional.
 I want to inspire you to
 search for new possibilities like that.
 If you find any, share it with the rest of the Java performance community.

 ### Distributed systems
 {: #context-id-hz }

 First, let's differentiate distributed architecture from distributed systems.
-For a purpose of this post let's assume
+For this post, let's assume
-following:
+the following:

-- distributed architecture is a set of applications that works together - like microservices
+- a distributed architecture is a set of applications that works together - like microservices
-- distributed system is one application that is deployed on more than one JVM and to service some request
+- a distributed system is one application that is deployed on more than one JVM to service some request
   it distributes the work to more than one instance

 One example of a distributed system may be Hazelcast.
 I've applied the context ID functionality to trace the tail of